- Viber / Whats App: +977 98510 95 800

-Beside the temple the 108 waterspout and the temple with the miraculous fire are the most important and interesting sites.
+Besides the temple, the 108 waterspouts and the temple with the miraculous fire are the most important and interesting sites.
 Pilgrims hardly bathe due to the extremely cold spout and some drink at least few drop of water from each one.
-It is believed that after taking in this spout if the devotees pays honor to the deity he/she will get salvation.
-The temple roof is of copper and glided pinnacle with umbrella.
-Inside the temple you can see the bronze image of Vishnu, Laxmi, Saraswati and Garud.
-Buddhist also Worship Lord Vishnu as Lokwshwar. .
+It is believed that after taking in this spout if the devotees pay honor to the deity he/she will get salvation.
+The temple roof is of copper and gilded pinnacle with an umbrella.
+Inside the temple, you can see the bronze image of Vishnu, Laxmi, Saraswati, and Garud.
+Buddhist also Worship Lord Vishnu as Lokwshwar.

-This temple is also known as Jawal Mai or Goddess of Fire and Nying-Ma-Pa call by Tibetans.
+This temple is also known as Jawal Mai or Goddess of Fire and Ning-Ma-Pa call by Tibetans.
 It is also believed that the founder of Tibetan Buddhism had meditated at Muktinath on his way to Tibet.
-There are several Buddhist Monasteries around Muktinath and among them Narasingha Gumba is the most important one.
-It is also call the place of salivation as mostly the Hindu performs Shradha ritual on the bank of Kagbeni River and worship Muktinath with the belief that their ancestors will get salivation.
+There are several Buddhist Monasteries around Muktinath and among them, Narasingha Gumba is the most important one.
+It is also called the place of salvation as mostly the Hindu performs Shraddha ritual on the bank of Kagbeni River and worship Muktinath with the belief that their ancestors will get salvation.

-You will definitely fall in love with this temple and that will be your lifetime memorable.
-We suggest you to join our Jomsom Muktinath Trek and take your time to enjoy every moment of your life.
+You will definitely fall in love with this temple and that will be your lifetime memories.
+We suggest you join our Jomsom Muktinath Trek and take your time to enjoy every moment of your life.